meriken/merikens-tripcode-engine/README.md

 ﻿Meriken's Tripcode Engine
 =========================

-**I am currently working on a cross-platform version of this application.**
+**I am currently working on a cross-platform version of this application.
+Donations are greatly appreciated.**

 "Meriken's Tripcode Engine" is a Windows application designed to generate custom/vanity tripcodes at maximum speed.
 It is arguably the fastest and most powerful program of its kind.
 It makes effecitive use of available computing power of CPUs and GPUs,